 Back to Top

 The Center for Latin American Studies offers a minor and a certificate for undergraduates who are interested in Latin America and/or the Caribbean and who intend to pursue graduate studies or a career in Latin American or Caribbean-related business, government service or teaching.
 An interdisciplinary studies (IDS) major in Latin American studies is available through the College of Liberal Arts and Sciences.

 The minor requires 15 credits of courses outside the student's department major's courses, and it will appear on the student's transcript.
 The certificate in LAS is awarded by the center to acknowledge a Latin American or Caribbean-area concentration within the student's major and general course of study.
 All coursework on Latin America and related fields, including several courses in the student's major and/or minor may count toward the certificate, and a student can receive both a minor and a certificate in Latin American Studies.

 For more information, refer to Center for Latin American Studies, Grinter Hall, Room 319, 352.392.0375, ext.
-807. Students interested in the minor, certificate or major should contact the center's undergraduate adviser, Richmond Brown, at email@example.com.
+807. Students interested in the minor, certificate or major should contact the center's undergraduate advisor, Richmond Brown, at email@example.com.

 Back to Top